fzqneo/COMP4434/lab/mllib-svm.md

 ## Input Transformation and Manipulation

 ### Standard Scale
 If two features are at very different scales, they may have imbalanced influence on the machine learning model.
 For example, a feature x<sub>1</sub> may range from 0.0001 to 0.001 and another feature x<sub>2</sub> may range from 1 billion to 10 billion.
 To improve training efficiency, people sometimes transform/normalize/scale the features.
-A typical approach is to scale the features to have a mean of 0 and in the units of (original) variance.
+A typical approach is to scale the features to have a mean of 0 and a variance of 1, such that each feature falls in roughly the same scale.

-**MLlib** provides convenient facilities to do that:
+The class `StandardScaler` in **MLlib** provides convenient facilities to do that:

 ```scala
 import org.apache.spark.SparkContext._